Back to Tennessee

 Amendment 1-0 to HB2283

-• The Department of Children's Services (DCS) must not mandate that relatives providing kinship foster care give each child their own room unless there are specific safety or medical reasons.
+• The Department of Children's Services (DCS) must not mandate that relatives providing kinship foster care give the child their own room unless there are safety or medical concerns.

-• The amendment does not specify what constitutes 'specific safety or medical reasons' for requiring a separate bedroom, which could lead to interpretation issues.
+• The amendment does not specify what constitutes 'specific safety or medical reasons'.

 Amendment 1-0 to SB1850